quarkiverse/quarkus-cxf/README.md

 }
 ```

 ### Configuration

-Else, you can use quarkus configuration file.
+You may also define your configurations in the `application.properties` file.

-Feature and interceptor will be try with CDI first and if no bean found,
-the constructor with no param will be used.
+Both feature and interceptor classes will be attempted to be loaded via CDI first, and if no CDI beans are available, then the constructor with no parameters will be invoked to instantiate each class.

 ```properties
 quarkus.cxf.endpoint."/greeting".features=org.apache.cxf.feature.LoggingFeature
 quarkus.cxf.endpoint."/greeting".in-interceptors=com.example.MyInterceptor